 - Hiring and supervising staff.
 Owners make the final hiring and firing decisions and are also responsible for making sure staff do their jobs well.

 - Managing finances.
 As the owner, it’s up to you to make sure your restaurant makes enough money to keep operating and pays its suppliers and employees.
+You could also decide to take out a business loan for your restaurant.

 - Coordinating suppliers.
 Owners figure out where to buy supplies from and make sure that the restaurant stays stocked.